-A quintessential cafeteria pie, this is from Luby's Cafeteria's 1996 spiral-bound 50th Anniversary Recipe Collection book.
-The "icebox" in the title means it sets in your refrigerator with plastic wrap over the filling until you take it out and top it with whipped cream.
-Yes, you can get away with the stuff from a can, but both Luby's and we recommend that you get the mixer out and make your own.
+A quintessential cafeteria pie, this chocolate icebox pie recipe is from Luby’s Cafeteria’s 1996 spiral-bound 50th Anniversary Recipe Collection book.
+The “icebox” in the title means it sets in your refrigerator with plastic wrap over the filling until you take it out and top it with whipped cream.
+How easy is that?

 - 2 1/2 cups milk